Corvus333-dev/SkinCancer/README.md

 boundaries.
 This yielded improved performance and robustness with negligible inference-time cost, owing to the efficiency of the underlying CNNs.

+Models were sensitive to the seed used in `train_test_split`, which is to be expected for only 7725 samples.
+Ideally, k-fold cross-validation and/or extensive multi-seed averaging would provide more stable predictions, but these techniques are beyond the project's computational scope.
+Instead, several seeds were tested, and a typical (i.e., non-outlier) representative was selected for ensembling.
+Lastly, it was important not to fine-tune too many mid-level weights, as most of these proved to be highly transferable.
+Unfreezing down to `block5d_expand_conv` and `conv4_block5_1_conv` for EfficientNetB1 and ResNet50, respectively, achieved the best balance between adaptation and generalization.

 ## Usage
 Extract HAM10000 images archive into `/data`, keeping the original folder names:
 ```